sproutfund/website_evergreen/TO-DO.md

 ## UI
 - [ ] lightbox galleries
+- [ ] make lessons on Hive look better with custom HTML

 ## Our Supporters (on homepage)
 - [ ] add Beauty Shoppe to friends